diana-spieser/Online-store/README.md

 ## Overview

 Welcome to the online store of Joana Bossa.
-This website showcases Evgenia's work and projects, including Ruby on Rails, HTML, CSS, JS, Bootstrap, Canva, and more.
+This website showcases Joana's work and projects, including Ruby on Rails, HTML, CSS, JS, Bootstrap, Canva, and more.
 The website is hosted on Heroku and was built with a Rails app generated using [lewagon/rails-templates](https://github.com/lewagon/rails-templates) and created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.

 ## Visit the website